 Particularly in the online space, the use of a REST based architecture is widely used in other domains.

+In response to these and other issues, Grahame Grieve surveyed the industry for best practices in modern interoperability frameworks outside the healthcare space.
+The most highly regarded was a system called Highrise.
+He leveraged a similar approach, applying it to healthcare.
 FHIR (Fast Healthcare Interoperability Resources) grew out of this work.

-The goal is to produce a standard that:
+The goal of FHIR is to produce a standard that:

+Is easy to develop with a low learning curve and minimal custom tooling requirements.

 Is easy to implement (or as easy as healthcare interoperability ever can be).

 Is semantically robust.
-This means that it can be mapped back to the v3 RIM (and often to other specifications like openEHR archetypes)
+This means that it can be mapped back to the v3 RIM (and often to other specifications such as openEHR archetypes)

 Is ‘implementer friendly’ – e.g. uses common tools and formats, and web based technologies for the specification.